jasny/http-signature/README.md

 #### Required headers

-By default, the request target (includes the HTTP method, URL path and query parameters) and the `Date` header are required for all types of requests.
+By default, the request target (includes the HTTP method, URL path and query parameters) and the `Date` header are required to be part of the signature message for all types of requests.

 ```php
 $service = $service->withRequiredHeaders('POST', ['(request-target)', 'date', 'content-type', 'digest']);
 ```

 The required headers can be specified per request method or as `default`.

+Note that the requirement only applies on including the headers to create the signature.
+If the headers are not used in the request, they are also not part of the signature.
+Checking if headers are set in the request and have a valid value, is outside the scope of this library.

 #### Date header